DHTMLX/docs-diagram/docs/api/data_collection/find_method.md

 - `rule` - (mandatory) the search criteria which can be specified:
   - as an object which contains the following parameters:
-    - `by` - the search criterion (either the key of the item attribute or a search function)
+    - `by: string | function` - the search criterion (either the key of the item attribute or a search function)
-    - `match` - the value of the item attribute
+    - `match: string` - the value of the item attribute
   - as a function: `DataCallback(item: T, index?: number, array?: T[])`

 ### Returns